Tracing Ransomware: CipherTrace Helps McAfee Follow NetWalker Funds

 On August 3, cybersecurity firm McAfee released new researching showing the activities of NetWalker—ransomware that has collected more than 2,795 bitcoin by operating a ransomware-as-a-service (RaaS) model.
-Using CipherTrace Inspector, McAfee was able to trace through NetWalker ransomware transactions to follow the coins and uncover intelligence on the revenue-sharing scheme that helped proliferate the malware to make it as profitable as possible.
+Using CipherTrace Inspector, McAfee was able to trace through NetWalker A type of malicious program that is designed to encrypt a sy...
+More transactions to follow the coins and uncover intelligence on the revenue-sharing scheme that helped proliferate the malware to make it as profitable as possible.

-A contributing factor to NetWalker’s success was the utilization of Segregated Witness, or SegWit, Segregated Witness, BIP141, w...
-More transactions.
-Moving to SegWit demonstrated an expansion of the enterprise, with the lower transaction costs contributing to the scalability of the operation.
+A contributing factor to NetWalker’s success was the utilization of SegWit transactions.
+Moving to SegWit demonstrated an expansion of the A company or a business More, with the lower transaction costs contributing to the scalability of the operation.
 Further adding to their success, NetWalker operators shared tips over darknet forums demonstrating how to best spread the malware.

 Using CipherTrace Inspector, McAfee analysts traced BTC addresses extracted from a screenshot of four completed NetWalker ransomware payments found on a darknet market RaaS listing.
 These screenshots only showed partial BTC addresses, but CipherTrace Inspector autocomplete was easily able to determine the full addresses, allowing McAfee analysts to further investigate the ransomware scheme.
 These addresses were: